Home » All Posts » Slow Cooking » Slow-Cooked Chop Suey Over Rice

 Chop Suey with White Rice!

-The chop suey sauce consists of the liquid of the chop suey vegetables, the water, soy sauce and is all thickened by the slurry that is added in the final step.
+The chop suey sauce consists of the liquid of the chop suey vegetables and pork, the water, soy sauce and is all thickened by the slurry that is added in the final step.

-Whatever method you have used to cook the pork & veggies make sure to test the meat which should fall apart when cut into.
+Whatever method you have used to cook the pork & veggies make sure to test the meat which should fall apart when you cut into it.
 When pork is fork tender, it is time to thicken your chop suey.

 Chop Suey Sauce